craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/global-permission-mappings-config.rst

-content_read               User is permitted to read content content_write              User is permitted to user is permitted to edit content folder_create              User is permitted to create new folder create_cluster             User is permitted to access the :ref:`newIa-main-menu-tool-cluster` from the Main Menu for managing clusters create_groups              User is permitted to access the :ref:`newIa-main-menu-tool-groups` from the Main Menu for managing groups create_users               User is permitted to access the :ref:`newIa-main-menu-tool-users` from the Main Menu for managing users create-site                User is permitted to access the :ref:`newIa-main-menu-tool-projects` from the Main Menu for managing projects delete_cluster             User is permitted to delete a member of the cluster delete_groups              User is permitted to delete a group delete_users               User is permitted to delete a user edit_site                  User is permitted to edit project encryption_tool            User is permitted to access the :ref:`newIa-main-menu-tool-encryption-tool` from the Main Menu to encrypt a text value get_children               User is permitted to call getChildren* APIs for browsing project content get_publishing_queue       User is permitted to get the list of packages in the publishing queue install_plugins            User is permitted to install plugins
+content_read               User is permitted to read content content_write              User is permitted to user is permitted to edit content folder_create              User is permitted to create new folder create_cluster             User is permitted to access the :ref:`main-menu-tool-cluster` from the Main Menu for managing clusters create_groups              User is permitted to access the :ref:`main-menu-tool-groups` from the Main Menu for managing groups create_users               User is permitted to access the :ref:`main-menu-tool-users` from the Main Menu for managing users create-site                User is permitted to access the :ref:`main-menu-tool-projects` from the Main Menu for managing projects delete_cluster             User is permitted to delete a member of the cluster delete_groups              User is permitted to delete a group delete_users               User is permitted to delete a user edit_site                  User is permitted to edit project encryption_tool            User is permitted to access the :ref:`main-menu-tool-encryption-tool` from the Main Menu to encrypt a text value get_children               User is permitted to call getChildren* APIs for browsing project content get_publishing_queue       User is permitted to get the list of packages in the publishing queue install_plugins            User is permitted to install plugins